Your CAS (Confirmation of Acceptance for Studies) Number

 No, but your passport and CAS details must match for your visa application so you can contact firstname.lastname@example.org with your new passport number and start and expiry date and we will update your existing CAS by adding a sponsor note on the Home Office database

 The nationality on your CAS is taken from the ISO country definitions, so for example it will state China not Chinese and India not Indian.
-If you are a British National (Overseas) from Hong Kong please note that for technical reasons we have to record your nationality on your CAS as Hong Kong SAR.
+If you are a British National (Overseas) from Hong Kong or hold a Hong Kong SAR passport please note that for technical (and database) reasons we have to record your nationality on your CAS as Hong Kong SAR.

 This includes the maximum submission date of 4 years plus 6 months for the viva and corrections process, and reflects the average time a DPhil student takes to complete.
 It means that you can avoid having to make an expensive visa extension application later on.